-Through the pulmonary function test, it becomes easy to diagnose asthma, lung fibrosis, emphysema (as explained above), asbestosis, chronic bronchitis or lung cancer.
+Through the pulmonary function test, it becomes easy to diagnose asthma, lung fibrosis, emphysema (as explained above), asbestosis, chronic bronchitis, or lung cancer.

-In situations like these, some of the common tests which can help you detect whether your body is functioning properly or not or if the increasing levels of pollution has caused any problem can be diagnosed.
+In situations like these, some of the common tests which can help you detect whether your body is functioning properly or not or if the increasing levels of pollution have caused any problem can be diagnosed.

 The length of exposure to polluted air is the biggest factor that can cause any kind of health-related problem/ disorder in a human being.

-Extent of Air Pollution in Indian Cities
+The extent of Air Pollution in Indian Cities

-Pollution has become a growing menace throughout the world due to which many people suffer from health related problems.
+Pollution has become a growing menace throughout the world due to which many people suffer from health-related problems.
 The changing climatic conditions are also a result of the ever-increasing levels of pollution.
-The worst case scenario is seen in big, metro cities, including Delhi and Mumbai.
+The worst-case scenario is seen in big, metro cities, including Delhi and Mumbai.

-- Delhi: The level of Delhi’s air pollution is 10 times higher than PM 2.5 safety level prescribed as the base level by the WHO.
+- Delhi: The level of Delhi’s air pollution is 10 times higher than the PM 2.5 safety level prescribed as the base level by the WHO.
 It is also stated that the air quality of Delhi is the most toxic in the world.
 Road dust causes about 50% of pollution, followed by industries, causing 23% and vehicles causing about 7%.

 - Mumbai: Mumbai is ranked as the 5th most polluted city in the world, according to reports by the WHO, World Health Organization.
-Mumbai recorded five times the safety level of WHO, making it a pollution hit city.
+Mumbai recorded five times the safety level of WHO, making it pollution hit the city.

 How is air pollution impacting us?

-There is a need to understand the growing concern of pollution across the nation to prevent respiratory disorders and the occurrence of other health related disorders in people.
+There is a need to understand the growing concern of pollution across the nation to prevent respiratory disorders and the occurrence of other health-related disorders in people.
 Many people in different parts of the country are today facing severe problems due to the deteriorating quality of air present to breathe.

-Harmful air pollutants in the atmosphere have an adverse effect on the health of the human beings which further causes asthma and other respiratory diseases.
+Harmful air pollutants in the atmosphere have an adverse effect on the health of human beings which further causes asthma and other respiratory diseases.